blankaex/blog/_posts/2023-07-23-starter-watches.md

 {% endcapture %}
 {% include gallery images=images %}

-We all know that sneakerhead that can tell you every attribute of a given shoe, but will wear Jordans and Yeezys with 3/4 cargo shorts and an anime T-shirt and look like a manchild.
-This is also how I perceive most watch enthusiasts: a Royal Oak and Nautilus on each wrist, with a sexual harrassment polo and khakis to match.
+Before we look at these though, a foreword.
+We all know that sneakerhead that can tell you everything about a given shoe, but will wear Jordans and Yeezys with 3/4 cargos and a poorly-fitted anime T-shirt and look like a manchild.
+This is also how I perceive most watch enthusiasts: a Royal Oak and Nautilus on either wrist, with a sexual harrassment polo and khaki shorts to match.

 In my case, fashion is the main theme and watches are the sub-genre, so I don't consider myself an enthusiast.
 I'm a generalist, not a specialist.
-I can tell you about watches, but not to the same level of detail—although what I say probably won't come with opinions as obtrusive.
+I can tell you about watches, but perhaps not to the same level of detail—although what I say probably won't come with opinions as obtrusive.
 Anyway, let's get into my watches.

 ## Casio A700